tusharsadhwani/blog/src/pages/post/ast.md

 ## Where can I learn more?

-Read the docs, ast, libcst and and greentreesnakes.
+~~ Read the docs, ast, libcst and and greentreesnakes.

+One of the craziest parts about the `ast` module is that, even with all the amazing things it lets us do, the entire source code `ast.py` is just 1600 lines of Python code.
+It's a definite must-read if you want to dive deeper into ASTs.